ToshioCP/Gobject-tutorial/gfm/sec3.md

 If the argument `d` is not TDouble type, it outputs error to the log and immediately returns FALSE.
 This function is used to report a programmer's error.
 You shouldn't use it for a runtime error.
-See [Glib API reference](https://developer.gnome.org/glib/stable/glib-Warnings-and-Assertions.html#g-return-val-if-fail) for further information.
+See [Glib manual, Error Reporting](https://docs.gtk.org/glib/error-reporting.html) for further information.
 `g_return_val_if_fail` isn't used in static class functions, they are private, because static functions are called only from functions in the same file.
 Such functions know the parameters type well.
 `g_return_val_if_fail` is used in public functions.